rajatnagpure/dynamic-programming/Overview.md

 4. **LCS (Longest Common Subsequence)**
 The Longest Common Subsequence problem involves finding the longest subsequence that is common to two sequences.

+    - **Logic**: The problem can be broken down into smaller subproblems by comparing the last characters of the two sequences.
+If the characters match, we include it in our solution and move to the next characters.
+If they don't match, we try excluding each character in turn and take the longer subsequence.
+Dynamic programming helps store the results of these subproblems to avoid redundant calculations.

     - **Top-Down (Memoization)**
         - **Function Signature**: `int lcs(String s1, String s2, int m, int n)`